 Sebastian is often shown performing, but the film never eclipses Mia’s role.
 In fact, we only see Sebastian perform because Mia is in attendance, and the film reminds us of the role of the observer as being an active experience as opposed to a passive one.
 When Sebastian plays, Mia is visibly joyed, awed, in love, the same way Sebastian is at a screening of Rebel Without A Cause, him seeing Mia on stage the way she wants to be seen.
 When the film reel falls apart, Mia and Sebastian retreat to the actual Griffith Observatory where their romance literally takes off, the movie-going experience figured as a transporting experience as much as it is a transformative one.

 Watching is a key part in Mia’s life.
-She understands that it requires, skill, knowledge, or at the very least, attentiveness.
+She understands that it requires skill, knowledge, or at the very least, attentiveness.
 The film zeroes in on Mia and Sebastian’s performances through its use of spotlight – a motif that works both ways.
 The nature of viewing is equally important as the nature of performing.
-Through Mia and Sebastian, we see the beauty in allowing one’s passion to shine through, but more importantly, we understand the significance of having an audience, even if it’s just one person.
+Through Mia and Sebastian, we see the beauty in allowing one’s passion to shine through, but more importantly, we understand the significance of having an audience even if it’s just one person.

 That notion, in the end, becomes Mia’s ultimate salvation.
 Upon bowing before the few who attended her play, Mia sees herself as a failure.
-But there was one key person in attendance – a casting director, one who invites her to an audition.
+But there was one key person in attendance – a casting director who extends her an audition.
 Understandably, Mia is hesitant, but the difference this time is that there’s someone who is genuinely interested in her, and Mia is all the more liberated by being able to express herself and not some cliched role.
 “So Long, Boulder City” can be perceived as a failure, but the play allowed Mia to both lose and express herself, which she is encouraged to do.
 Mia’s heartbreak symbolizes the narrative crux that she had to risk it all before she could attain her dream.